emilsoman/emilsoman.github.com/_posts/2014-08-06-debugging-ruby-c-extensions-in-xcode.md

 post is about how you can import your C extension code as an XCode project and enjoy the benefits of the debugger and other developer tools.

+*Note: I'm using XCode v5.1.1 in this tutorial*

 ## 1. Get the code

 First of all you need to get the code you want to debug.
 For this example,